Diverticulosis & Diverticulitis

 - Bleeding: At times, bleeding can occur from a ruptured blood vessel in diverticuli.
 This may produce a gush of blood from the rectum or, occasionally, darker, mahogony color stools when the bleeding is from a diverticulum in the right colon.

-- Perforation: This complication is the most uncommon but the most serious.
+- Perforation: This complication of diverticulosis is the most uncommon but the most serious.
 Bacteria escape into the abdomen where peritonitis, or an abscess, can develop.
 Abdominal surgery usually is required to correct this problem.

 Diverticulosis is a disorder that may be preventable if treated early in life.
 At any stage, there is usually effective therapy available.
 Diverticulitis, a complication of diverticulosis, can be readily diagnosed by the physican and effective therapy is available.
 Working with the physician, prevention and treatment programs can be structured to obtain the best results for the patient.